Decedent is the legal term for the person who died.

 If the Decedent did not own any real property and the Decedent’s assets totaled $6,000 or less, then you are not required to hire an attorney because the Decedent’s estate qualifies as a small estate.
 The Miami-Dade Clerk of Courts can assist you with completing the petition to receive a court order to obtain the Decedent’s assets.
 For more information on completing the petition for a small estate, go the Miami-Dade Clerk of Courts.

-If you are the only beneficiary and can serve as the Personal Representative for your family member’s estate, then the law permits you to handle your family member’s estate without an attorney.
+If you are the only beneficiary and can serve as the Personal Representative for your parent's estate, then the law permits you to handle your parent's estate without an attorney.
 Fla.
 Prob.
 R. 5.030(a).

-If your family member had a will, the will indicates whether you are the only beneficiary to the estate.
+If your parent had a will, the will indicates whether you are the only beneficiary to the estate.

-If your family member did not have a will, the intestate laws determine whether you are the only beneficiary.
+If your parent did not have a will, the intestate laws determine whether you are the only beneficiary.
 Section 732.101, Florida Statutes.
-If you are the only living family member for the Decedent, you may be the only beneficiary.
-If your family member died with a surviving spouse, children, another living parent or other living siblings, you will not be the only beneficiary.
+If your parent did not have any children, then you are the only beneficiary.
+If your parent had children who are also your children, then you are the only beneficiary.

 It depends on the type of assets the Decedent had.
-If your family members's estate qualifies as a small estate, the Miami-Dade Clerk of Courts will assist you and you are not required to hire an attorney.
-Your family member's estate is a small estate if the Decedent did not have any real property and the Decedent’s assets were $6,000 or less.
+If your parent's estate qualifies as a small estate, the Miami-Dade Clerk of Courts will assist you and you are not required to hire an attorney.
+Your parent's estate is a small estate if the Decedent did not have any real property and the Decedent’s assets were $6,000 or less.
 Go to the Miami-Dade Clerk of Courts here on how to obtain the documents from the clerk for a small estate.

 The personal representative is the person, bank or trust company appointed by the judge to be in charge of the administration of the decedent’s probate estate.
 In Florida, the term “personal representative” is used instead of such terms as “executor, executrix, administrator and administratrix.”